Beauty Blog >

 Fashion choices will be abundant and wardrobes will easily be filled with 'green' and it will be easy for every one of us to find a perfect item to bring in the new year.
 This bold Emerald color can be paired with other vibrant colors such as Monaco Blue, Poppy Red and African Violet.
 Don't fret if the vivid Emerald hue isn't the most flattering for you.
 There are plenty of green variations on the fashion scene and the spring palette is also filled with other fresh, energizing colors.
 After all, spring is the time for rejuvenation, growing and letting your world know just how alive you are.

 Embrace the new seasonal colors and show off your individuality.
 Fashion is fun, so stretch your comfort zone a little bit and scramble up your classic pieces.
 Add some fun flair and be confident and alive.

-Natural vs. Bright Eye Shadow Colors by Charli
+Natural vs. Bright Eye Shadow Colors

 Makeup is a great way to empower anyone, because it's meant to enhance one's natural beauty.
 It can also serve to highlight and add drama to your best features, especially the eyes.
 When it comes to the tone and hue of eyeshadows, different looks are appropriate for certain times and venues.